Associate Professor, Cultural Anthropology; Chair, Anthropology

 - MD, Medicine, Universidad de San Carlos de Guatemala

-- Other, Epidemiology, Universidad de San Carlos de Guatemala
+- MPH (Master in Public Health), Epidemiology, Universidad de San Carlos de Guatemala

 - Ph.D., Anthropology, University of Washington, 2013